Introducing our brand new Rules Engine —

 Taxes data granularity

 External taxes can be applied either to the whole order or to specific line items, depending on how granular your response is.
-If you need to pass tax values at line item level and set tax breakdown attributes, you need to include in the response an array containing the line items you want to be affected by the tax update and specify each line item ID, as the payload passed in the request to your external calculator.
+If you need to pass tax values at the line item level and set tax breakdown attributes, you need to include in the response an array containing the line items you want to be affected by the tax update and specify each line item ID, as the payload passed in the request to your external calculator.

 Values precedence